growingpenguin/growingpenguin.github.io/_posts/2024-01-22-Add_Camera_and_Sensors.md

 The camera onboard the robot should now move with the robot <br/>
 (Similar strategy is used to apply other onboard sensors) <br/>

+### Summary
+Learned how to use the Camera Inspector Extension.
+Additionally, learned how to add a camera to the robot <br/>

 Reference: <br/>
 https://docs.omniverse.nvidia.com/isaacsim/latest/gui_tutorials/tutorial_gui_camera_sensors.html#isaac-sim-app-tutorial-gui-camera-sensors <br/>
 https://docs.omniverse.nvidia.com/isaacsim/latest/concepts/cameras/index.html#isaac-sim-cameras <br/>